Terry "Buzzy" Johnson: At Motown

 In 1964, Smokey Robinson recruited Johnson onto the staff of Motown Records where he and Robinson became regular collaborators.
 Their most notable credited work was the 1969 Billboard Top 10 hit for The Miracles, "Baby, Baby Don't Cry".
-Other charted hits include "Malinda" for Bobby Taylor & The Vancouvers and "Here I Go Again" for Smokey Robinson & The Miracles.
+Other charted hits include "Malinda" for Bobby Taylor & the Vancouvers and "Here I Go Again" for Smokey Robinson & the Miracles.
 Johnson also wrote and produced for the Four Tops, the Temptations, Martha and the Vandellas and the Supremes.
 In 1969, Johnson released the solo 45's "My Springtime" and "Whatcha Gonna Do", both b/w "Suzie" on Gordy Records (a Motown subsidiary.)
 He then released the follow-up "Stone Soul Booster" b/w "Sandy" under the name "Buzzie".
-When Smokey moved to California in 1974, Johnson remained in Detroit and later had a short-lived stint as Harold Melvin & The Blue-Notes’ musical conductor.
+When Smokey moved to California in 1974, Johnson remained in Detroit and later had a short-lived stint as Harold Melvin & the Blue Notes’ musical conductor.

+Death

+Johnson died in Las Vegas on October 8, 2025, at the age of 86.

 Awards, accolades and latter-day ventures

-In 1996, Johnson and the surviving Flamingos were awarded the Rhythm & Blues Foundation's Pioneer Award and in 2001, Johnson was inducted into the Rock and Roll Hall of Fame with The Flamingos.
-Shortly after, he re-focused his energy on touring as Terry Johnson's Flamingos, establishing the group as a mainstay of casinos and major concert package tours.
-In 2003, Johnson was honored by NARAS as "I Only Have Eyes For You" was inducted into the Grammy Award Hall of Fame.
-He is also an inductee of The Vocal Group Hall of Fame and has received the Heroes & Legends Award (HAL).
+Shortly after the Flamingos were inducted into the Rock and Roll Hall of Fame in 2001, Johnson refocused his energy on touring as Terry Johnson's Flamingos, establishing the group as a mainstay of casinos and major concert package tours.
+In 2013 Terry Johnson & The Flamingos received the Heroes and Legends Award (HAL) in the Pioneer category.

-In 2017, Johnson released two No. 1 singles on the European Indie Music Chart breaking records for being No. 1 for four weeks and is featured on multiple playlist on Spotify.
+In 2017, Johnson released two No. 1 singles on the European Indie Music Chart breaking records for being No. 1 for four weeks and is featured on multiple playlists on Spotify.
 Pollstar Magazine calls him the "Musical Chameleon".
-Boyz II Men recruited him and his producing partner Theresa Trigg for their 2017 CD release Under The Streetlight, where they re-produced his famous arrangement of "I Only Have Eyes For You", which Johnson had arranged, sang and played guitar on for The Flamingos.
+Boyz II Men recruited Johnson and his producing partner Theresa Trigg for their 2017 CD release Under The Streetlight, where they re-produced his famous arrangement of "I Only Have Eyes For You", which Johnson had arranged, sung and played guitar on for The Flamingos.

 In 2013, Johnson released the Diamond Anniversary Tour 2013 CD to commemorate the 60th anniversary of The Flamingos.
 In 2015, The Flamingos, appeared on The View with Whoopi Goldberg.